 Stability through Delta-Neutrality

-UXD is a stablecoin that is backed by a delta-neutral position derivatives position.
+Previously, UXD stablecoin was fully backed by a delta-neutral position.
+Although the new backing strategy is more general, the delta-neutral position will remain a key portion of the UXD stablecoin and general design philosophy.
 In this section, we will explain how a delta-neutral position provides stability to the UXD stablecoin.

 As explained in our section on Delta, a position is said to be "Delta-Neutral" with respect to some asset if the value of the position does not depend on the value of that asset.
 In other words, a position is usually said to be delta-neutral if it utilizes multiple balancing long and short positions so that the overall position has zero delta-exposure.
 A delta-neutral position finds stability in this balancing effect of long and short positions, which balance out to ensure price stability.